feudalnate/Original-Xbox-Data-Structures/EEPROM/README.md

 //compare temporary hash to stored "Checksum" value if (memcmp(TemporaryHash, Checksum) == 0) {
-  //decryption was successful and Encryption Factory section is validated ...
+  //decryption was successful and Encrypted Factory section is validated ...
 }
 else {
-  //decryption failed or Encryption Factory section is invalid ...
+  //decryption failed or Encrypted Factory section is invalid ...
 }
 ```